Girth galls on horses – ouch!

 - I also use a body glide to slick up the girth area before a ride.
 These are designed to create a smooth surface, runners and hikes use it to prevent blisters and chaffing.

 Girth covers work wonders – this slick nylon type is more forgiving than fleecy or wooly types, which may irritate an existing sore.
 And, your girth remains cleaner, but you are doing more laundry!

-The bottom line is once the skin starts to slough away, the sore is open, there is a great risk for infection, and the level of pain can be quite high.
+The bottom line is once the skin starts to slough away, the sore is open, there is a risk for infection, and the pain level can be pretty high.

 - Think about it like this – you have a blister, yet you must put a belt over it, tighten the belt, and then exercise and sweat.

 - If you have an open sore to deal with, consider spending some quality time with your horse without tack.
 Ride bareback, work on ground manners or lungeing, get your own butt in shape by hand walking, or even clicker train some fun tricks.
 Trust me on this one – a small sore will heal quicker than a big one.